SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

 ## Use local collect with PUDO ID

 Royal Mail’s Local Collect service is evolving to meet the needs of modern consumers.
-By enabling customers to receive their parcels at more diverse locations and providing a more robust data structure through the TPLMS file format, Royal Mail is enhancing the user experience and ensuring compliance with future shipping requirements
+By enabling customers to receive their parcels at more diverse locations and providing a more robust data structure, enhancing the user experience and ensuring compliance with future shipping requirements.

-With the introduction of a new `pudoId`, Royal Mail now supports the following new additional location types while also updating the <Glossary>label</Glossary> and <Glossary>pre-advice</Glossary> file:
+With the advancements in the location services, Royal Mail now supports the following new additional location types while also updating the <Glossary>label</Glossary> and <Glossary>pre-advice</Glossary> file:

 * **Lockers (LOK)**: Convenient parcel lockers available for pickup.
 * **Collect+ Stores (PSH)**: A network of retail outlets, offering parcel collection services.

-The following new fields have been introduced in the TPLMS file.
+The following new fields have been introduced in the API request.

 |             Field            | Description                                                                                                                         |
 | :--------------------------: | :---------------------------------------------------------------------------------------------------------------------------------- |